-The word ‘Hopeful’ (Adjective) describes a feeling of optimism, expectation, or confidence that something positive or desired will happen.
+The word ‘Hopeful’ (adjective) describes optimism, expectation, or confidence that something good or desirable will happen.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Hopeful’ correctly in sentences.

 Hopeful Explained in Depth